rfernand387/Sentinel2_Level1C_to_L2AGEE/README.md

 On a fast disk make a directories

 ./imports
 ./working
 ./exports

 Download Sen2Cor-02.08.00 and extract unzipped folder in the ./working directory Download S2_L1C_to_L2A.ipynb to ./working
 Start an Anaconda 3 terminal,  import (first time) and/or activate the gdalCCRS environment, and bring up the jupyter notebook

-(base) env create -f gdalCCRS2.yml
+(base) conda env create -f gdalCCRS2.yml
 (base) activate gdalCCRS
 (gdalCCRS) jupyter lab

 The notebook environment will pop up in a web page.
 Navigate to ./working and open  S2_L1C_to_L2A.ipynb